 The UNH Department of Computer Science first emerged in 1978 as a division of the Department of Mathematics and Statistics.
 At the time, B.S. and M.S. degrees in computer science were offered.
 In 1981, when the faculty roster had grown to six members, the Department of Computer Science became an individual entity within the University of New Hampshire's College of Engineering and Physical Science.
 Since then, the department has continued to grow.
 In 1989, the department started offering a Ph.D. in Computer Science.
 Today, students can explore new paths in Information Technology and Bioinformatics, and gain experience through countless internship opportunities.

-Our 12 faculty members have wide-ranging interests and research projects, with concentrations in artificial intelligence, computer graphics and scientific visualization, database and knowledge base systems, operating systems and computer networks, parallel computing and compiler design, and theoretical computer science.
-The CS department is also supported by 11 full- and part-time instructors who are dedicated to providing excellence in teaching.
+Our 10 faculty members have wide-ranging interests and research projects, with concentrations in artificial intelligence, computer graphics and scientific visualization, database and knowledge base systems, operating systems and computer networks, parallel computing and compiler design, and theoretical computer science.
+The CS department is also supported by 10 full-time instructors who are dedicated to providing excellence in teaching.

 Many of our students find the strong network of faculty support and intimate class sizes exceptional.
 Our department is committed to keeping class sizes under 40, and senior elective classes typically have fewer than 20 students.
 Students in our program don’t feel like just a number.

-The UNH Computer Science curriculum emphasizes the fundamentals.
-We focus on teaching skills and knowledge that leave our graduates feeling confident in an ever-changing field.
+The UNH Computer Science curriculum emphasizes the fundamental concepts and skills underlying modern computing and its applications, ensuring that our graduates are well-prepared in an ever-changing field.
 Requiring our students to gain a solid foundation in science and mathematics fosters an environment that encourages strong problem-solving skills and abstract thinking.
-Students also leave our program with solid-footing in software engineering.
-Since the major tenets of our curriculum aren't about merely teaching our students to program, our graduates are able to go out into the professional world prepared for a wide-range of jobs and to pursue advanced degrees.
+Students also gain a solid footing in software engineering.
+Since the major tenets of our curriculum are not just about teaching our students to program, our graduates succeed in a wide-range of professional jobs and in pursuing advanced degrees.

 Our graduates have gone on to land myriad jobs in neighboring cities and states, and beyond.
-Recent graduates have been hired at Acision, CA Technologies, BAE Systems, IBM, DEKA Research, EMC, General Dynamics, Hydratec, Liberty Mutual, Microsoft, NetApp, PROTEUS Technologies, Radianse, and Raytheon.
+Recent graduates have been hired at Acision, Apple, CA Technologies, BAE Systems, IBM, EMC, General Dynamics, Google, Hydratec, Liberty Mutual, Microsoft, NetApp, PROTEUS Technologies, Radianse, and Raytheon.
 Others have gone on to pursue advanced degrees at prestigious institutions across the United States.

 Computer scientists are concerned with all aspects of design, implementation, and application of computer software.
 They focus on problem-solving in general, with particular emphasis on the design of computer-efficient solutions.
 This involves a detailed understanding of the nature of algorithms (a set of rules for solving a problem), the software implementation techniques necessary to utilize these algorithms on computers and a knowledge of how algorithms can be combined in a structured manner to form highly complex software systems